sn00bol/sn00bol/README.md

 # Nosthag

-17 yo old, and im aint making a move name like something back on the rooms
+17 yo old, and im aint making a movie name like something back on the rooms

 CONTACT:
 * **Email:** [trancongbinhan2016@gmail.com](mailto:trancongbinhan2016@gmail.com)